microsoft/OnnxRuntime-UnrealEngine/README.md

 <img width="1000" alt="image" src="https://user-images.githubusercontent.com/46505951/159554721-a8db2b64-ee6e-416f-8008-aa08c077b177.png">

-This code sample is to show you how to use the new Neural Network Inference (NNI) Plugin in Unreal Engine 5 which implements [ONNX Runtime](https://onnxruntime.ai/) to allow you to add ML Models in your projects.
+This code sample is to show you how to use the new Neural Network Inference (NNI) Plugin in Unreal Engine 5 which implements [ONNX Runtime](https://onnxruntime.ai/) to allow you to add Machine Learning (ML) Models in your projects.
 ONNX Runtime is a library to optimize and accelerate machine learning inferencing.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/46505951/159556124-9e714170-c4c1-40e2-ac85-20e214912eb0.png">